IBR: TUFDEK IBR

-Safintra 0.47mm thick, AZ 150 Zincal® Tufdek® IBR profiled roof sheeting, fixed to intermediate steel purlins at 1900mm centres and to ridge and eaves purlins at 1600mm centres, with 12 x 65mm Metalfix Fixtite™ or Safintra approved hex head self-drilling fasteners at every second crest, at intermediate purlins and at every crest at eave purlins.
-Side laps to be stitched at 500mm centres between purlins with a #14 x 22mm Metalfix stitching fastener, in accordance with manufacturer's recommendations.
+Safintra 0.47mm thick, AZ 150 Zincal® Tufdek® IBR profiled roof sheeting, fixed to intermediate coated steel purlins at 1900mm centres and to ridge and eaves purlins at 1600mm centres, with #12 x 65mm Fixtite™ metal fasteners or Safintra approved hex head self-drilling fasteners at every second crest, at intermediate purlins and at every crest at eave purlins.
+Side laps to be stitched at 500mm centres between purlins with a #14 x 22mm metal stitching fastener, in accordance with manufacturer’s recommendations.

 The sheeting shall be Tufdek® IBR type profile as manufactured by Safintra.
 The profile shall be roll-formed with 5 trapezoidal ribs at 171mm centres with an effective cover width of 686mm.
 The rib height shall be 36.5mm and shall be fixed in accordance with the manufacturer’s recommendations.

 When ordering Tufdek ensure you advise Safintra as to whether the end use is as roofing or cladding.